OpenGATE/opengate/docs/source/user_guide_2_3_physics.md

 ```
 ##### Detection of Optical Photons

 Once the simulation is finished, the optical photon data can be found in the Hits Tree in the ROOT output.
 The Hits Tree consists of events that ended their path in the geometry defined as the sensitive detector (SD).
 Thus, photons can either be detected or absorbed in the crystal material when set as SD.
-The user can identify the optical photons from other particles using the PDGEncoding (0 for optical photons).
+The user can identify the optical photons from other particles using the PDGEncoding (-22 for optical photons).

+**NOTE** - From Geant4 10.7, PDG code for optical photon has changed [from 0 (zero) to -22](https://geant4.kek.jp/lxr/diff/particles/bosons/src/G4OpticalPhoton.cc?v=10.6.p3;diffval=10.7;diffvar=v).

 ##### Example